mjwhitta/RedArmy/README.md

 RedArmy uses `config.default` by default.
 You can copy it to `config` and delete or add lines as necessary.

+Any filepaths starting with `./` will create `Invoke` functions rather than `Get` functions. `Invoke` commands are generally for things that aren't scope specific such as modifying system settings.
+See [the default config](./config.default) for examples.

 ## Usage

 ```